 Most people have been using Windows 10 without issue, but what happens when something does happen and you need to reinstall?
 And, now that Microsoft seems to be pushing updates on people who don’t want them, it might happen sooner, rather than later.

-You’ll need to create a Windows 10 Recovery Disk, or you’ll end up stuck with a bricked PC.
-And, you won’t be able to simply roll back to Windows 7 or 8 anymore.
+If you run into problems with your OS, you’ll need to know how to create a Windows 10 Recovery Disk, or you’ll get stuck with a very expensive paperweight.
+And, you can’t simply roll back to Windows 7 or 8 anymore.

 Don’t worry though, we’ll show you how to create a Windows 10 recovery disk in this guide.

 - Also check out: How to use Windows 10